 While early mathematics and logic played a crucial role in the technical developments of AI, understanding intelligence and the human mind from a philosophical perspective is an important consideration when debating the possibility of AI.
 There have been two major schools of thought concerning the human mind—the dualist view and the materialist view.
 The dualist view proposes that the human mind is non-mechanistic, as it is a metaphysical object, free from the laws that govern the body.
 Contrastingly, materialists believe that the mind can be explained in a physical sense, and thus cognitive thought and emotions can be derived through a set of laws that define the mind and body.
 Many proponents of artificial intelligence tend to favor the latter view, while critics prefer the former.

 The dualist, René Descartes, in his Discourse on the Method, was one of the first philosophers to consider whether machines, or in his case animals, could think as humans do.
-He argues that a machine could perhaps perform human-like actions, such as responding to questions; however, these actions would not be performed in the same way that humans could.
-This is because the machine would have to operate on principles of logic and rationality, while the human mind is free of these behaviors.
+He argues that a machine could perhaps perform human-like actions, such as responding to questions; however, these actions would not be performed in the same way that humans would.
+The reason is that the machine would have to operate on principles of logic and rationality, while the human mind is free of these behaviors.
 Thus, in his specific example, a machine would not be able to rearrange its words to answer the question in a different way, as it is bounded by a set of laws.
-While Descartes notions have some validity, his proofs struggle to map back to the real world.
+While Descartes’ notions have some validity, his arguments don’t map back to the real world.
 It is much easier to think of the mind and body as separate entities in the case of one human, but it becomes much more difficult to apply these assumptions to the behavior and interaction amongst several humans, or an entire society.
 Still, through his thought experiment, Descartes laid the groundwork for what eventually became known as the Turing test.

 The Turing test, proposed by Alan Turing in 1950, attempts to define a scenario that would be able to distinguish whether or not a machine could exhibit intelligent behavior matching, or exceeding, that of a human.
 However, Turing’s definition of whether machines could think fails to address emotion.
 Even if a machine could respond to questions well enough to trick a human into thinking it is another human, does that necessarily ensure the computer can think?
 Do we define thought and our intelligence solely on the ability to answer a set of questions?
 Surely we appreciate more, such as individuality and emotion.
 Thus, the question still remains—just because we can build machines that can make decisions autonomously, does that mean that these machines can have emotions, and that they can feel as humans feel?
 I believe the answer to that question is entirely determined by one’s definition of emotion.
 In what capacity does one feel?
 Is it state beyond our comprehension?
 Or, is it a series of mechanical processes that occur as a response to a stimulus?
 If it is the latter, then surely we will eventually have the computing capacity to teach a computer to feel, as all it requires is enough training examples to generalize a response.
 However, if it is the former, it becomes nearly impossible to program a computer to feel, as emotion is something beyond even our comprehension as a race.
 I do not believe these somewhat rhetorical questions have a right or wrong answer, yet they are important to consider before one can conclusively decide whether machines have the ability to obtain human-like intelligence.